Sausage Vodka Sauce with Mafalda Pasta

 Italian Sausage

-The addition of Italian sausage creates a hearty comforting meal.
-I like to use sweet Italian sausage, but if you want some spice in your sauce, you can use hot sausage instead.
-Either way, the sauce will have a sweet savory essence from the meat and fennel that just amps up the other flavors in the sauce.
+The addition of Italian sausage creates a hearty, comforting meal.
+I like to use sweet sausage, but if you want some spice in your sauce, you can use hot Italian sausage instead.
+Either way, the sauce will have a savory essence from the meat and fennel that amplifies the other flavors.
+Italian chicken sausage is also a good choice.

 Pasta